-On the other hand, tasks other than 3D modelling within SOLIDWORKS, such as rendering, analysis and simulations, use many more cores.
-If you regularly perform these types of tasks, you may be interested in multi-core processor options such as AMD Ryzen Threadripper or Intel Core-X. These solutions are exceptionally well balanced, capable of performing both single-threaded and multi-threaded workflows effectively.
+Some tasks within SOLIDWORKS, such as rendering, analysis, and simulations, can benefit from more cores.
+If you regularly perform these tasks, you should consider a higher core count processor such as the AMD Ryzen™ Threadripper™ PRO or Intel® Xeon® W. These processors are well-balanced.
+They can handle both single-threaded and multi-threaded workflows effectively.

 System Memory / RAM:

-To avoid performance issues due to insufficient memory, we highly recommend configuring SOLIDWORKS workstations with at least 16-32GB for general users and 64GB+ for extensive projects.
+To avoid performance issues due to insufficient memory, we highly recommend configuring SOLIDWORKS Workstations with at least 16-32GB of RAM for general users and 64GB+ for extensive projects.
 Keep in mind that tasks such as simulations may also require even more memory.